 - Advocate expanding the Cal Grant program within the community college system;

-- Advocate for increased funding for financial aid programs such as Cal Grant and Pell Grant to help cover non-tuition costs such as housing and transportation, to eliminate student homelessness and food instability, and cover full attendance cost for very low income students;
+- Advocate for increased funding for financial aid programs, such as Cal Grant and Pell Grant, to help cover non-tuition costs, such as housing and transportation, to eliminate student homelessness and food instability, and to cover full attendance cost for very low income students;

 - Support access to healthy eating in and out of school through nutrition and cooking classes that address the availability of food choices that do not increase the risk of diabetes and obesity;